jasontomasi/TARDIS-E2/README.md

 **!gps**
 Targets a random wiremod GPS, travels to it, and materialises on it

+**!gps2**
+Same as !gps but keeps you in the vortex for a period time based on distance calculation

 **!death**
 When player dies, TARDIS will mat at player's spawn location